Steatosis: Medical imaging

 On X-ray computed tomography (CT), the increased fat component will decrease the density of the liver tissue, making the image less bright.
 Typically the density of the spleen and liver are roughly equivalent.
 In steatosis, there is a difference between the density and brightness of the two organs, with the liver appearing darker.

 On ultrasound, fat is more echogenic (capable of reflecting sound waves).
 The combination of liver steatosis being dark on CT and bright on ultrasound is sometimes known as the flip flop sign.

 On magnetic resonance imaging, multiecho gradient echo images can be used to determine the percent fat fraction of the liver.
 The different resonance frequencies between water and fat make this technique very sensitive and accurate.
 Acquisition of echoes in "in phase" and "out phase" conditions (pertaining to the relative phases of the fat and water proton contingents) enables to obtain a signal proportional to the water and fat contingent, or a signal proportional to the water minus the fat contingent.
 These signal intensities are then algebraically combined into a percent fat.
 More recent techniques take into account experimental noise, signal decay and spectroscopic properties of fat.
-Numerous validation studies have demonstrated excellent correlations between the steatosis level quantified at MRI and the steatosis levels semi-quantitavely and quantitatively determined on liver biopsies (reference methods).
+Numerous validation studies have demonstrated excellent correlations between the steatosis level quantified at MRI and the steatosis levels semi-quantitatively and quantitatively determined on liver biopsies (reference methods).
 Several MRI vendors offer automated calculation of percent fat with acquisition sequences no longer than a single breath hold.

 On abdominal ultrasonography, steatosis is seen as a hyperechoic liver as compared to the normal kidney.